André Caplet: Post-war years

 Caplet did not return to teaching and conducting at the war's end.
 Instead he devoted himself to composition, including a number of religious works.
 His Messe à trois voix for a capella female chorus had its premiere in Sainte Chapelle on 13 June 1922.
 It lacks the traditional "Credo" and includes the familiar Communion motet "O salutaris hostia".

 His oratorio-like Le Miroir de Jésus composed in September 1923 features a "choeur de femmes" in an supporting role.
 In Miroir Caplet set texts by Henri Ghéon as meditations on the fifteen decades of the rosary.
 The chorus announces each section's title but the female soloist delivers most of the text.
 The music of the central movements that take Christ's passion as their subject are, according to one commentator, "remarkable for its restraint as for its dissonance".
 It was a religious concert work of a sort not encountered again until Olivier Messiaen's Trois petites liturgies (1944).
 The British music critic Felix Aprahamian wrote that the musical textures of this work "reflect at once the polychrome tones and timbres of Debussy's art and the fourths, fifths, discant and parallel motion of the ars antiqua".
 Caplet conducted its premiere in February 1924 in Lyon and its Paris premiere on 1 May of that year.

 Work with Debussy

-He became a close friend of Claude Debussy, sometimes serving as translator, and he orchestrated part of Debussy's Le Martyre de saint Sébastien.
+He became a close friend of Claude Debussy, sometimes serving as translator, and he orchestrated an wrote parts of Debussy's Le Martyre de saint Sébastien.
 He also collaborated with Debussy in the orchestration of La boîte à joujoux.
 In 1911, Caplet prepared an orchestration of Debussy's Children's Corner, which, along with his orchestration of Clair de lune from the Suite bergamasque is probably the most widely performed and recorded example of his work.

+While Debussy was traveling Europe seeking commissions, Caplet, "The Angel of Corrections" as Debussy called him, would complete orchestrations, make arrangements, and correct proofs.
+Debussy wrote often to Caplet while working on musical adaptations of The Fall of the House of Usher and The Devil in the Belfry bewailing his inability to properly compose new music.